Wondering how to allow or deny network flow on Google Cloud Platform (GCP?

 Source IP ranges – if selected IP range in source filter which is default then provide the range of IP which will be permitted.

-Second source filter – multiple source validation is possible.
+Second source filter – multiple source validations are possible.

-Protocol and ports – you can either select all the ports or specify individual one (TCP/UDP).
+Protocol and ports – you can either select all the ports or specify individual ones (TCP/UDP).
 You can have multiple unique ports in a single rule.